Geoffrey Challen

 CS 125: Fall 2019CS 125: Fall 2019

-Enrollment: 696 Format: Synchronous lectures, frequent small assessment Language: Java
+Format: Synchronous lectures, frequent small assessment

 - Deployed the first iteration of the Android machine project, a multi-part assignment where students build a complete Android app through multiple weekly checkpoints, in a process that more accurately reflects real-world software development.